NaszvadiG/cim-xa/README.md

 <a href="http://paris.readthedocs.org/en/latest/">Documentation for Paris Active Record [Optional] Add-on for Idiorm</a> While
 Paris is included in this distribution it is not necessary to use for the database layer--it merely provides an alternative abstraction.
 The sample code in application/controllers/songs.php uses Idiorm only.
+SHOULD I USE IDIORM ALONE OR IDIORM+PARIS? <a href="http://j4mie.github.io/idiormandparis/">See the Idiorm and Paris story here</a>

 <a href="http://phpsavant.com/docs/">Documentation for [optional] Savant Templating</a> and see also:
 <a href="http://devzone.zend.com/1542/creating-modular-template-based-interfaces-with-savant/">this article</a>.